 Are There Foods That Can Help Boost Your Immunity?
 Here's What a Dietitian Says

-We're in the middle of infectious disease pandemic, so lots of people want to know if what they eat can help boost their immunity.
-The thing is, boost isn't really the right word (especially right now).
+Lots of people want to know if what they eat can help boost their immunity.
+The thing is, boost isn't really the right word.
 You can help support your immune system with good nutrition and lifestyle habits like trying not to stress, getting enough sleep and regularly exercising.
 But (and there's a big but coming up)...

 No food or supplement is going to cure or prevent COVID-19.
 There's a reason the CDC isn't advising everyone to arm themselves with chicken soup or a bottle of zinc pills and continue going about life as usual.
 The best way to minimize the spread of illness right now is to stay home as much as you can, avoid sick people, wash your hands frequently, wear a mask if you're in public places and disinfect surfaces in your house.
 Follow the guidelines put forth by the CDC and your local public health department.
 OK.
 Now that's out of the way.